Ruthvik9/soccer_tracking/README.md

 # Football Player Re-Identification & Tracking Pipeline

-This repository provides the implementation to try and track soccer players in video clips clips using a **fine-tuned CLIP-ReID model** and **BoT-SORT**.
+This repository provides the implementation to try and track soccer players in video clips clips using a **SportsMOT fine-tuned CLIP-ReID model** and **BoT-SORT**.

 ---